arafatm/arafatm.github.io/_articles/agile/shape-up.md

 List.](https://basecamp.com/assets/books/shapeup/3.3/map_scopes-ef077052fd1354c32a3b98ca4374e5acdec4854dd25f2f9144681e931acb6ef4.png)

-The scopes reflect the meaningful parts of the problem that can be completed independently and in a short period of time—a few days or less.
+The scopes reflect the meaningful parts of the problem that can be completed independently and in a short period of time - a few days or less.
 They are bigger than tasks but much smaller than the overall project.

 The map is a mental image.
 In practice, we define and track the scopes as to-do